funkylarma/adamchamberlin.info/src/posts/2013/02/2013-the-year-of-the-cycle.md

 ---
 title: "2013 - The year of the cycle"
 date: "2013-02-15"
 categories:
   - "writing"
 tags:
-  - “cycling”
+  - "cycling"
-  - “coaching”
+  - "coaching"
 slug: "2013-the-year-of-the-cycle"
 ---